Orange-OpenSource/a11y-guidelines/README.md

 - Resources to learn and test yourself
 - Technical examples

 To get started, check out [https://a11y-guidelines.orange.com/](https://a11y-guidelines.orange.com/).
+This website is built using the static site generator [11ty](https://www.11ty.io/).

 ## Bugs and feature requests

 Have a bug or a feature request?
 Search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/Orange-OpenSource/a11y-guidelines/issues/new).

 ## Copyright and license